gandhiShepard/dockyard_games/README.md

 ## Rock Paper Scissors
 In your existing Games project, you're going to create a rock paper scissors game where players will play against an AI which randomly chooses rock, paper, or scissors.

+## Wordle
+You're going to create a full test suite for the wordle game.